-• Depository Participants (DPs): An investor opens an account through the agent of the depository known as Depository Participant (DP) who is also a registered intermediary with SEBI.
+Depository Participants (DPs): An investor opens an account through the agent of the depository known as Depository Participant (DP) who is also a registered intermediary with SEBI.
 After opening the account, the investor can convert the physical shares issued by Issuer companies into electronic form through the DP.
 An investor can transfer such electronically held securities from his account to any other account by submitting the delivery instruction to the DP.

-- Capital Market Intermediaries: CDSL provides facility of holding and managing settlements of trades undertaken in the stock exchanges by the various capital market intermediaries for their clients. - Insurance Companies: Through its subsidiary, CDSL Insurance Repository Limited, the Company offers facilities for holding of insurance policies in electronic form. - Warehouse Service Providers / Warehouses: Through its subsidiary, CDSL Commodity Repository Limited, the company offers facilities for holding and transacting of electronic negotiable warehouse receipts (eNWRs).

-CDSL offers other online services such as

-- easi (Electronic Access to Security Information)

-- easiest (Electronic Access to Securities Information and Execution of Secured Transaction)
+- Issuer Companies: A wide range of securities including equity shares, preference shares, mutual fund units, debt instruments, government securities, etc. are available for dematerialization in CDSL.
+CDSL enables issuer companies to credit securities including non-cash corporate benefits to a shareholder's or applicant's demat account. - Capital Market Intermediaries: CDSL provides facility of holding and managing settlements of trades undertaken in the stock exchanges by the various capital market intermediaries for their clients. - Insurance Companies: Through its subsidiary, CDSL Insurance Repository Limited, the Company offers facilities for holding of insurance policies in electronic form. - Warehouse Service Providers / Warehouses: Through its subsidiary, CDSL Commodity Repository Limited, the company offers facilities for holding and transacting of electronic negotiable warehouse receipts (eNWRs). - CDSL offers other online services such as - easi (Electronic Access to Security Information) - easiest (Electronic Access to Securities Information and Execution of Secured Transaction) - e-Voting - e-Locker - Mobile application (Myeasi, m-Voting)

-- e-Voting

-- e-Locker

-- Mobile application (Myeasi, m-Voting)